 Ignite Fellows 2019

 Recognising the achievements of talented, professional authors, the Ignite Fellowship offers tailored practical and financial support for exploring new avenues or making new breakthroughs.
-Meet our 2019 Fellows, Annie George and Marjorie Lotfi Gill or find out more about the Ignite Fellowship.
+Meet our 2019 Fellows, Annie George, Marjorie Lotfi Gill and our Gaelic fellow Ruairidh Maclean or find out more about the Ignite Fellowship.

 Annie George is a writer, theatremaker and occasional filmmaker based in Edinburgh.
 Recent plays include Edinburgh Fringe productions ‘Twa’, ‘Home Is Not the Place’, and ‘The Bridge’ - which also toured Scotland.
 She was awarded the Inspiring Scotland Bursary by the Saltire Society and Scottish Book Trust in 2016.